tinygo-org/tinygo-site/content/docs/reference/microcontrollers/machine/atsame54-xpro.md

 constant.

 The value returned here is hardware dependent.
-In general, it's best to treat it as an opaque value that can be divided by some number and passed to Set (see Set documentation for more information).
+In general, it's best to treat it as an opaque value that can be divided by some number and passed to tcc.Set (see tcc.Set for more information).